Sign in

 Question

-Uy Ear asked about any key FDA personnel changes between recent meetings, whether the new CBER director alters their pipeline development strategy, and for confirmation that 3-year data will be used for the filing.
+Uy Ear asked if there were key FDA personnel changes between recent meetings, how the new CBER director might affect the broader pipeline, and sought confirmation that 3-year data would be used for the AMT-130 filing.

 Answer